 We would ask that you, or someone on your behalf, collect the prescription from the health centre at an allocated time and take it to the pharmacy.
 Please remember to make extra allowances for Bank Holiday times.

 Repeat medication can be ordered online via Patient Access.
-If you don’t have an account you can sign up on the Patient Access website or ask at Reception for a Patient Access registration letter.
+If you don’t have an account you can sign up on the Patient Access website.

 EPS is a new way to get your medicines.
 If you collect your repeat prescriptions from your GP you will not have to visit your GP practice to pick up your paper prescription.
 Instead, your GP will send it electronically to the pharmacy you nominate, saving you time.
 You will have more choice about where to get your medicines from because they can be collected from a pharmacy near to where you live, work or shop.
 You may not have to wait as long at the pharmacy as there will be time for your repeat prescriptions to be ready before you arrive.
 If you would like to sign up please ask at your pharmacy or at Reception.